ThirVondukr/passlib/docs/password_hash_api.rst

 .. seealso::

-    Most applications will find :meth:`~PasswordHash.encrypt` much more useful, as it combines the functionality of these two methods into one.
+    Most applications will find :meth:`~PasswordHash.hash` much more useful, as it combines the functionality of these two methods into one.

 .. classmethod:: PasswordHash.genconfig(\*\*setting_kwds)

+    .. deprecated:: 1.7

+        As of 1.7, this method is deprecated, and slated for complete removal in Passlib 2.0.

+        For all known real-world uses, ``.hash("", **settings)`` should provide equivalent functionality.

+        This deprecation may be reversed if a use-case presents itself in the mean time.

     Returns a configuration string encoding settings for hash generation.

-    This function takes in all the same :attr:`~PasswordHash.setting_kwds` as :meth:`~PasswordHash.encrypt`, fills in suitable defaults,
+    This function takes in all the same :attr:`~PasswordHash.setting_kwds` as :meth:`~PasswordHash.hash`, fills in suitable defaults,
     and encodes the settings into a single "configuration" string, suitable passing to :meth:`~PasswordHash.genhash`.